Surfing Oahu Hawaii – Surfing in Hawaii

 Whoever wants to become a pro, needs to practice at an early age

 There are more than a hundred surf spots on Oahu and everyone is invited to prove their skills on the board.
 The island welcomes all surfers without exception – beginners and pros.
 You only need to have a passion for this kind of the sport.
 There are fantastic waves and great surf spots for advanced and professional surfers as well as beaches with gentle waves for beginners.
-The best thing about surfing on Oahu is that you surf side by side with the pros.
+The best thing about surfing in Hawaii is that you surf side by side with the pros.
 On one hand, you can improve your own skills through practice and on the other hand, you have the brilliant opportunity to look at the tricks of the pros.

 Turtle Bay Resort

 Puaena Point at Haleiwa Beach Park is a good spot to practice surfing.
 Kawela Bay and Turtle Bay Resort Pool Bar are also great places for beginners.
 There, the waves are small and shallow which makes it easier to get up on your surfboard again.
 These spots are generally also very popular by watching advanced surfers and their techniques.